Negolng/Bouncing-balls/README.md

-# Bouncing-balls
+# Bouncing balls
-a simple ball physics pogram.\Left mouse button - summon a ball. \Space - clear the screen
+Simple ball physics.\
+Arrows - cause the ball to bounce with momentum in the direction of the arrow.\
+Numbers - force of momentum.\
+Spacebar - remove all balls